 Please click here to view the NTAC 2014 3rd Quarter report.

-The Neighborhood Traffic Advisory Committee meets quarterly on the second Monday of the month at 6:30 p.m. in the Public Meeting room.
+The Neighborhood Traffic Advisory Committee meets on the second Monday of each month at 6:30 p.m. in the Township Manager's Conference room.

 The Neighborhood Traffic Advisory Committee is a 5 member board.
 Members are appointed by the Board of Supervisors.

-Currently, there are no vacancies on the Neighborhood Traffic Advisory Committee.
+Currently, there is one vacancy on the Neighborhood Traffic Advisory Committee.

 Township Neighborhood Traffic Advisory Committee (NTAC)

 When local governments across the U.S. receive complaints from residents, among the most frequent are about vehicles using 25-mile-per-hour neighborhood streets as speedways, or drivers that are ignoring stop signs.

 It’s the same here.
 From all our residential neighborhoods, our police department, township administrators, and supervisors field calls from concerned residents reporting pervasive speeding and moving violations at stop signs by cars, trucks and motorcycles.

 To coordinate and address neighborhood traffic complaints that were going to different local officials and offices, cities across the country have established “traffic calming” committees.